Accounting careers: Which CPA career path to choose

-- Internal auditors - An internal auditor works in the recesses of the company to ensure they are operating effectively, efficiently and within regulatory compliance.
+- Internal auditors - An internal auditor works in the recesses of the company to ensure it is operating effectively, efficiently and within regulatory compliance.
 They evaluate financial systems, information reporting systems, management procedures and internal controls.
 They make sure the internal controls are working correctly, and search for waste or fraud to make sure all policies and regulations are in compliance.

 - Government accountants - These individuals work in the public sector – specifically federal, state and local governments.
 They examine all financial records of government agencies, including the auditing of private businesses and individuals who are affected by taxation or government regulations.
-They also ensure that revenues and expenditures are within the law and comply with all federal, state and local regulations.
+They also ensure that revenues and expenditures are within the law and that they comply with all federal, state and local regulations.

 - Management accountants - Management accountants are part of the executive team, working as a strategic partner within the corporation.
 They have a number of roles and responsibilities, and can also be classified as a cost or industrial accountant.
 They handle budgeting, cost and asset management, performance evaluation, and thoroughly analyze financial information to assist in making sound business decisions.
 They also prepare financial reports for shareholders, creditors, regulatory agencies and tax authorities.

 These areas are just some of the ways that accounting careers impact every industry.
 Accountants’ roles and responsibilities are vast and they help hold the organization together.

 Accounting careers make up a key part of small and large corporations, governmental entities, non-profit organizations and for the general public.
 Accountants can also be found in academic institutions and public accounting firms.
 Licensed CPAs are an asset to various boards and can frequently be found serving on the board of directors.
 Their roles vary from organization to organization, but they all utilize the financial foundation in which they were trained.
 So, what can you do with a CPA?
 Accounting careers for CPAs may take the following directions: